Law Relating to Appointment, Resignation & Removal of Company Directors

 (Applicable Provisions: Section 169 of the Act.)

-The company may remove a director before the expiry of the period of his office after giving him a reasonable opportunity of be heard.
-But the provisions of this section shall not apply to the directors appointed according to the principle of proportional representation and directors appointed by BIFR under Sick Industrial Companies Act, 1985 and Nominee director appointed by bank or any Financial Institutions.
+The Company may remove a Director before the expiry of the period of his office after giving him a reasonable opportunity of being heard, but the provisions of this section shall not apply to the Directors appointed according to the principle of proportional representation or by the Tribunal and Nominee Director appointed by bank or any Financial Institutions.

-A vacancy created by the removal of a director, if he had been appointed by the company in general meeting or by the Board, be filled by the appointment of another director in his place at the meeting at which he is removed, provided special notice of the intended appointment has been given.
+A vacancy created by the removal of a Director, if he had been appointed by the Company in general meeting or by the Board, be filled by the appointment of another Director in his place at the meeting at which he is removed shall hold office till the date up to which his predecessor would have held office if he had not been removed, provided special notice of the intended appointment has been given.

 For any queries and legal opinions please contact:-